 In the case of fixed income instruments, debt funds, debt-oriented hybrid funds, and unlisted equity shares and funds, such a holding period is 36 months or 3 years.
 Taxation on it includes the indexation facility.

-In case of equity funds, equity-oriented balanced funds, and equity shares that holding period is 12 months or 1 year.
+In the case of equity funds, equity-oriented balanced funds, and equity shares the holding period is 12 months or 1 year.

 Under Section 80, taxpayers can get exemptions on certain forms of income and expenditures.
 These are – 80C, 80CC, 80CCD, 80TTA, 80GG, 80E, 80EE, 80CCG, 80D, 80DD, 80DDB, 80U, 80G, 80GGB, 80GGC, 80RRB, 80TTB.
 Other than these, there are exemptions on capital gains, which are – 54, 54F, 54EC, 54B.

-Income and expenditure kinds which attract tax exemptions are demonstrated in the table below –
+Income and expenditure kinds that attract tax exemptions are demonstrated in the table below –

 |80CCC||Deposited amount in annuity plans of LIC||No limit|